webbrandon/simple-secure-auth/lessons/section-three.md

 };
 ```

-When making the connection between `isUser` function and the application, use the default Node.js export object structure `req, res, next` and place in a export function called `grant`.
+When making the connection between `isUser` function and the application, use the default Node.js export object structure `req, res, next` and place in an export function called `grant`.

 ```node
 module.exports.grant = function(req, res, next){